blackflux/lambda-serverless-api/README.md

 The parameters passed into the function are
 `origin, allowedMethods, accessControlRequestMethod, accessControlRequestHeaders, path`.

+## Default Headers

+Can be defined as a static object, or as a function taking in the request headers.
+This is e.g. useful for returning the correct origin for cross origin requests with multiple allowed origins.

 ## Swagger Documentation

 To generate swagger documentation we can call `api.generateSwagger()` after the api is initialized with routes.